2024-2025 Membership Software System for the Hartford Bridge Club

-The Hartford Bridge Club (HBC) has been recognized as the oldest such group in the American Contract Bridge League, the governing agency for contract bridge in North America.
-The club had more than five hundred members before the pandemic.
-Unlike most bridge clubs, it was a member-owned organization.
+The Hartford Bridge Club (HBC) has been recognized as the oldest such group in the American Contract Bridge League (ACBL), the governing agency for competitive bridge in North America.
+The club boasted more than five hundred members before the pandemic.
+Unlike most bridge clubs, it was owned by its members, who paid dues every year for the privilege of playing there.
 The club had a manager, but her contract specified no salary.1 The decision makers consisted of the usual four officers—president, vice-president, secretary, and treasurer—and six “trustees” who usually served three-year terms.
-Nominees were selected by a committee and elected at the club’s annual meeting in the fall.
+Nominees for both officers and trustees were selected by a committee and elected at the club’s annual meeting in the fall.
 Additional nominations were possible, but usually the entire slate was elected.

-In the fall of 2021 I was asked to serve on the HBC’s Board of Trustees.
+In the fall of 2021 I was asked to serve on the HBC’s board.
 My three years on that board have been chronicled here.
-One of the most frustrating experiences for me and for everyone else was the fact that the club, which, had no definite notion of which people were actually members.
+One of the most frustrating experiences for me and for many others else was the fact that the club seemed to have no definite notion of which people were actually members.
 The count done by the treasurer, Trevor Reeves, was significantly less than the “official” number reported by the club’s manager, Donna Feir.
 Both were well short of the pre-pandemic standard of over five hundred.
-No one could seemed able to reconcile the two in a systematic manner.
+No one seemed able to reconcile the two in a systematic manner.

 Donna kept track of membership using the ACBLscore program provided by IBM.
-Its primary purpose was to set up different types of games and tabulate results.
-It was written decades earlier in dBase or something similar that ran in DOS or windows.
+Its primary purposes were to set up different types of games and tabulate results, but it also kept track of who had played at the club.
+The software was written decades earlier in dBase or something similar that ran in DOS or windows.
 It did not employ a relational database.
 The files were in a proprietary format.
+The screens were antiquated.
+It performed many functions admirably, but there were limitations.

-The discrepancies persisted throughout the next two years.
-Near the end of 2023 I decided to try to provide a solution.
+The discrepancies between membership lists persisted throughout the next two years.
+Near the end of 2023 I decided to try to address this situation.
 I interviewed most of the major players.
-I did not interview Donna because my experience was that she seemed very nervous about anything that might upset her day-to-day activities.
-I learned the following:
+I did not interview Donna because my experience was that she seemed very nervous about anything that might upset the club’s day-to-day activities.
+I learned that the club had several lists of members.
+No automated method connected them:

-Other ad hoc lists.
+• Other ad hoc lists sometimes were created.

 I determined that a relatively risk-free system composed of a membership file and a transaction file stored on relational database that everyone who needed it could access would probably address many of these issues without requiring a great deal of work.
 In addition to the main files, I envisioned three background tables: